Manage your data - everyone!

 Elsevier

 “Our policy aims to encourage rather than force authors to share their research data”, the publisher states.
-Amongst potential warehouses, Elsevier recommends their own platform, Mendeley data, as well as about 60 other more specific repositories.
+Among potential warehouses, Elsevier recommends their own platform, Mendeley data, as well as about 60 other more specific repositories.

 Wiley

 The publisher’s requirements vary greatly, from encouraging to requiring deposit, and even peer reviews.
 Wiley has a partnership with Dryad, a repository which charges fees for depositing data.
 Some of their journals, in the medical or environmental science fields, cover the cost of deposit.
+Generally, a “data availability statement” is required from researchers who can indicate whether their data is open in a repository, subject to embargo or available upon request.
+A FAQ gives more information about expectations of authors for data.
+In detail, we need to look at the policies in each of the magazines.

 Angewandte Chemie International Edition, and Chemistry, a European journal, both offer a fairly detailed user manual, depending on the type of data to supply (NMR, infra-red, mass spectroscopy, catalysis, precise method used for energy conversion and storage, etc.)